river-corridors-sfa/Geospatial_variables/README.md

 The scripts in this repository have been adapted from the original scripts written by Katie Willi.
 The original scripts can be found [here](https://github.com/rossyndicate/geospatial_for_conus_waters).

+# Please Read!
+The Geospatial data generated for the RC-SFA (see Geospatial_data_RCSFA_06-21-2023.csv), has been generated using v2 of the RC-SFA Geospatial Data Package on ESS-DIVE located [here](https://data.ess-dive.lbl.gov/view/doi:10.15485/1971251).
+The data package was downloaded on 06-20-2023 and data was generated on 06-21-2023.
+This file contains Geospatial information for all the RC-SFA sites in the Unitied States and needs to be filterd by the user based on study of interest.
+If your site of interest is not present in the output it could be beacuse:
+1- It is not in the United States.
+2- It is a small stream and does not have COMIDs associated with it.
+See ESS-DIVE data package [here](https://data.ess-dive.lbl.gov/view/doi:10.15485/1971251).
+3- The COMID for the site was flagged as a NHDPlusV2 non-network dataset.
+See ESS-DIVE data package [here](https://data.ess-dive.lbl.gov/view/doi:10.15485/1971251) for details.

+**Note**: COMIDs have been removed from the Geospatial outputs, if you need COMIDs, download the ESS-DIVE data package here [here](https://data.ess-dive.lbl.gov/view/doi:10.15485/1971251).

 # Read before you start
 1- Clone/Fork (TBD) this repository.